fkhademi/flightschool-docs/docs/chapter-1/overview.md

   </tr>
 </table>

 ## Lab 1.2 - Access Accounts

-In order for the controller to be able to access the different CSP environments, we need to provide it with accounts with the correct privileges.
-Have a look at the access accounts already set up under Accounts -> Access Accounts.

 <table>
   <tr>
     <td><b>Description</b></td>
-    <td>Navigate and login to the Aviatrix Controller:</td>
+    <td>In order for the controller to be able to access the different CSP environments, we need to provide it with accounts with the correct privileges.</td>
   </tr>
   <tr>
     <td><b>Validate</b></td>
-    <td><p>URL:  https://ctrl.pod(#).aviatrixlab.com</p><br>Username:  admin<br>Password:  Password123!</td>
+    <td>Have a look at the access accounts already set up under Accounts -> Access Accounts</td>
   </tr>
   <tr>
     <td><b>Expected Results</b></td>
-    <td>Explore the Dashboard.
-As you can see, there are already gateways deployed in different CSP environments.
-Do they seem connected to each other?
-Do you think this connection is working?
-Why do you think so?</td>
+    <td>Accounts in GCP, AWS and Azure have already been onboarded and you should see the three accounts in the list.
+The accounts should also be green, meaning the permissions in the accounts are correctly configured</td>
   </tr>
 </table>